 I’ve always sort of wanted to make a marble-based machine.
 I’ve been following the progress of Wintergatan/Martin Molin’s Marble Machine X for some time.
-It’s a follow-up to the original and more famous Marble Machine of YouTube fame.
+It’s a follow-up to the original and more well-known Marble Machine of YouTube.

 You should probably just leave that video running and let it be the background music while you read this post.

 This time around, Martin’s documented his progress with a compelling series of videos showing the ups and downs of his adventure to build a giant music playing machine based around marbles.
 A marble machine almost seems simple.
-Each element of it seems so doable.
 It’s just tracks and belts and xylophones and stuff.
-His videos put the lie to this stupid idea.
+His videos put the lie to this idea.
 The Marble Machine X project has stalled and as of late 2021, he’s pursuing a ground-up redesign of his incredible machine after coming to terms with some fundamental design flaws.

 Fortunately, we picked a much easier project.
 The name is ridiculous at this point, but it’s stuck.
 The original idea was to produce some kind display where the “pixels” are made of a grid of macro-scale physical objects and connect this screen to a webcam to create a “mirror”.
 The direct inspiration was Daniel Rozin’s mechanical mirrors.